 Meet Amy

-I became an expert in keeping things running smoothly and highly practiced at putting myself last.
+Growing up being too scared to 'take up space', I became an expert at keeping things running smoothly and highly practiced at putting myself last.
 The irony was not lost on me that I found myself in project and managerial roles for years – holding things together for others – before I became a counsellor.
 So I absolutely understand the challenges of balancing a busy life and your own emotional wellbeing- I’ve felt the pain of chronic anxiety and emotional exhaustion.

 -